owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Those mappings are done in the database table ``ldap_user_mapping`` and ``ldap_group_mapping``.
-The user name is also used for the user's folder (except something else is specified in *User Home Folder Naming Rule*), which contains files and meta data.
+The user name is also used for the user's folder (except if something else is specified in *User Home Folder Naming Rule*), which contains files and meta data.

-As of ownCloud 5 internal user name and a visible display name are separated.
+As of ownCloud 5 the internal user name and a visible display name are separated.
 This is not the case for group names, yet, i.e. a group name cannot be altered.

 That means that your LDAP configuration should be good and ready before putting